google/data-layer-helper/README.md

 // If multiple functions are registered with the same key, they
 // will be called in the order that they have been registered.
+Hence,
+// this function will be called second.
+However, it still will not
-// Updates from return values won't be merged into the model
+// update finalAns on the first call, because updates from return values
-// until all functions have been called. dlh.registerProcessor('copy', function(){
+// won't be merged into the model until all functions have been called. dlh.registerProcessor('copy', function(){
   const ans = this.get('ans');
   return {finalAns: ans};